besanson/MLcompetition/README.md

 **Index**:
 The following folder contains all the used codes to test different methods and create the report.
-The structure of the folder is the following structure:
+The structure of the folder is the following:

 	-Code: contains the following files and folders:
 		- Packages: creates a function to install and load libraries